idaholab/IDEAS/README.md

-# NRIC Digital Engineering Ecosystem
+# IDEAS

+Ion Digital Engineering Application Suite.
+Apps, adapters, and utilities created by or in conjunction with researchers in the Digital Engineering (B710) department

-Repository for the shared development of digital engineering tools to serve the goals and needs of the National Reactor Innovation Center [(NRIC)](https://www.energy.gov/sites/prod/files/2019/08/f65/NRIC_Fact_Sheet.pdf)
+One of the tool sponsors is the National Reactor Innovation Center [(NRIC)](https://www.energy.gov/sites/prod/files/2019/08/f65/NRIC_Fact_Sheet.pdf)

 The NRIC Digital Engineering Ecosystem is a software suite designed to eliminate procedural failures in the engineering lifecycle of complex projects.
 It focuses on improving the flow of scheduling data, safety information, engineering requirements, and CAD files among stakeholders of complex engineering projects.
 The project comprises software adapters that move engineering data from disparate software tools in and out of a central database.
 The ecosystem is designed to efficiently incorporate data sources from many different engineering toolsets, making it software agnostic, and adaptable to many different engineering applications.